 For optimal protection, I recommend our suite of highly effective products for helping to keep fleas, mosquitoes and ticks away – Flea & Tick Defense, the Herbal Repellent Collar, along with the Tick Stick for any ticks your pet may have now or accidentally pick up.

 Each of these products are effective on their own, and can be used separately, but complement each other and work best when used together.

 Don’t let the long, warm summer days catch you – and your pet – off guard.
 Stock up now on the protection your pet needs to enjoy the finest days of the years.

-Order your supply of Flea & Tick Defense, the Herbal Repellent Collar, Spot On Topical Herbal Repellent for Dogs & Puppies, and Tick Stick today.
+Order your supply of Flea & Tick Defense, the Herbal Repellent Collar, and Tick Stick today.